japila-books/spark-sql-internals/mkdocs/spark-sql-DataFrame.md

 +----+-----+
 ----

 You can create DataFrames by <<read, loading data from structured files (JSON, Parquet, CSV), RDDs, tables in Hive, or external databases (JDBC)>>.
 You can also create DataFrames from scratch and build upon them (as in the above example).
 See https://spark.apache.org/docs/latest/api/scala/index.html#org.apache.spark.sql.DataFrame[DataFrame API].
-You can read any format given you have appropriate Spark SQL extension of link:spark-sql-DataFrameReader.adoc[DataFrameReader] to format the dataset appropriately.
+You can read any format given you have appropriate Spark SQL extension of [DataFrameReader](DataFrameReader.md) to format the dataset appropriately.

 CAUTION: FIXME Diagram of reading data from sources to create DataFrame